-Section 13 Valuation: in accordance with Section 13 of the Public Service Pensions Act 2014, the Government Actuary's Department (GAD) have been commissioned to advise the Department for Communities and Local Government (DCLG) in connection with reviewing the 2017 LGPS actuarial valuations.
+Section 13 Valuation: in accordance with Section 13 of the Public Service Pensions Act 2014, the Government Actuary's Department (GAD) have been commissioned to advise the Scottish Public Pensions Agency (SPPA) in connection with reviewing the 2020 LGPS actuarial valuations.
 All LGPS Funds therefore will be assessed on a standardised set of assumptions as part of this process.